Demography, Information and the Movement Ecology of Capuchins

-We are seeking a PhD student to join an exciting new project on coati vocal communication and collective movement at the University of Konstanz.
-The student will carry out research combining behavioral field work, emerging animal tracking technologies, and quantitative analysis, and will join an international research team.
+We are seeking a PhD student to join a new collaborative research project focused on the ranging strategies and movement ecology of capuchin monkeys at the University of Konstanz.
+The student will carry out quantitative research on the movement patterns of white-faced capuchin monkey populations that have been the subject of long-term study and investigate whether immigration impacts the information groups have about their environment and changes their movement strategies.
 The position is fully funded for 3.5 years, and open to students of any nationality.

 Supervision and Research Community.
-The student will be co-supervised at the University of Konstanz by Prof. Meg Crofoot and Dr. Ariana Strandburg-Peshkin, and will also collaborate closely with external advisor Dr. Ben Hirsch (James Cook University, Australia).
-The student will be integrated within the research groups of both Dr. Strandburg-Peshkin and Prof. Crofoot, and will join the International Max Planck Research School for Organismal Biology (IMPRS), a cooperative doctoral program between the Max Planck Institute for Ornithology and the University of Konstanz.
-The University of Konstanz and the Max Planck Institute for Ornithology together form a thriving research community representing a global hotspot for collective behavior and animal movement research, most notably through the recently-funded Centre for the Advanced Study of Collective Behaviour.
+The student will join the International Max Planck Research School for Organismal Biology (IMPRS), a cooperative doctoral program between the Max Planck Institute of Animal Behavior, the Max Planck Institute for Ornithology and the University of Konstanz, and will be co-supervised by Prof. Meg Crofoot (MPI-AB, University of Konstanz), Dr. Susan Perry (UCLA) and potentially Dr. Brendan Barrett (MPI-AB, MPI-EvA).
+The University of Konstanz and the Max Planck Institute for Animal Behavior together form a thriving research community representing a global hotspot for collective behavior and animal movement research.

 Qualifications.
-The project will involve both behavioral biology field work and quantitative data analysis using programming.
-The ideal candidate should have experience in at least one of these areas as well as a positive attitude and enthusiasm for learning the other.
+The project will involve theoretical modelling and quantitative data analysis of movement data using programming.
+The ideal candidate should have a background in behavioral ecology and experience in at least one of these areas as well as a positive attitude and enthusiasm for learning the other.
 Demonstrated ability to engage in independent research is desirable.
 A collaborative spirit and the ability to work as part of a team are essential.
-Applicants should have a masters degree in ecology, zoology, or a related subject; alternatively, applicants with a demonstrated interest in biology and an academic background in another quantitative field such as physics, mathematics, computer science, or engineering are also encouraged to apply.
+A Masters degree in ecology, zoology, evolutionary anthropology or a related subject is desirable, but is not required to apply.
+Applicants who have not completed a Masters will be considered on a case-by-case basis by the Doctoral Committee and might be required to complete additional course-work.
 The working language of the group is English, and German language skills are not a requirement.
-Spanish language skills will be favorably considered, but are not required.

 Location.
 Konstanz is a vibrant small city located on the border between Germany and Switzerland, on the shores of the Bodensee (Lake Constance).
 It is easy to get out into the beautiful German and Swiss countryside and the Alps, as well as to neighboring Zurich and Munich.

 Application Process.
-Applicants should apply via the IMPRS application system (due 15 January 2019), and are also required to include an own CV and a research statement (see below for details).
+Applicants should apply via the IMPRS application system (due 15 January 2020), and are also required to include a CV and a research statement (see below for details).

 Research Statement Instructions.
 Applicants should include a 1-2 page research statement that addresses the following points: